 - Clear structure: Do organize your essay with a clear introduction, body paragraphs that present different viewpoints, and a concise conclusion.
 Use a separate paragraph to introduce every point.
 This structure helps readers follow your argument effectively.

-- Neutral tone: Do maintain a balanced tone and impersonal style throughout the essay.
-Avoid being overly emotional or biased, as the goal is to present a fair discussion of various perspectives.
+- Neutral tone: Do maintain a professional and objective tone throughout your essay.
+Avoid overly emotional or biased language, as your goal is to present a fair and balanced discussion of various perspectives.

 - Smooth transitions: Do use smooth transitions between paragraphs and arguments to create a cohesive flow.
 The use of linking phrases and words enhances the readability of your text and makes it easier for the reader to follow your line of reasoning.